Sword Anatomy: Parts Of A Katana

 We think that understanding the parts of a katana is important aspect of sword ownership.
 With the diagram below, we review the sword parts.

 A katana was one of two swords that Samurai wore in feudal Japan and was a very important part of their training, lifestyle, and beliefs.
 Because these weapons had such important significance, their construction and forging required the utmost care.
 Besides the type of steel and the actual forging method, it is critical for any master smith and student of the sword to understand the parts of a katana and the sword’s anatomy.
-If you’re curious about this aspect of Japanese culture, read on here for a breakdown from the experts at Swords of Northshire.
+If you’re curious about this aspect of Japanese culture, read on here for a breakdown on the parts of a sword from the experts at Swords of Northshire.

-A traditional katana is crafted to equal about two shaku or 60cm.
+A battle ready katana is crafted to equal about two shaku or 60cm.
 They have a slight curve and a single sharpened edge.
-The most important parts of a katana blade include
+The most important parts of a katana blade include:

 Mune: This is the back edge of the blade